 I used a cakey cookie recipe for the bun but used only half suggested amount of chocolate chips.
 Normally I like chewy cookies better but the more cakey texture worked better for the burger buns.
 I made the bottom buns in mini springform pans so they would be shaped more like bottom buns.

 I really did love how these came out.
-Not something I would eat every day for sure, but they were a really fun idea that tasted way better than I originally thought they would!
+Not something I would eat every day for sure!
+But they were a really fun idea that tasted way better than I originally thought they would!
+And it was really fun hanging out with Dom and taking these great photos!

 Cookies and Milk Burger